Making Structured, Living Water

 The next question is, can we increase oxygen potential in addition to hydrogen?
 Water “breathes” while in a vortex, also known as an eddy in fluid dynamics.
 This beneficial movement of water can be created via a “flow form,” as discussed in biodynamic agriculture and by naturalist author Viktor Schauberger.
 Modern vortex devices that are purported to restructure water are commercially available.

-Research is trending in the direction that structure may be more important than oxygen saturation, or perhaps oxygen saturation is a metric for the degree of the structuring of water.
+The molecular configuration of water may be more important than oxygen saturation, or perhaps oxygen saturation is a metric for the degree of the structuring of water.
 If this is indeed true, measuring oxygen saturation would give a quantitative assessment of different structuring efforts.

 One need not purchase an expensive water-vortex device to structure water.
 Whenever water moves, it pulls oxygen from the ambient air.
 A vortex may do this best, but I wonder if a magnetic stirrer used in a chemistry lab would provide a similar benefit at a fraction of the cost.